KPSProjects/NLP_Comment_Classification/README.md

    - Text is tokenised into subword tokens
    - DistilBERT is fine-tuned on the same toxic vs non-toxic labels using the Trainer API

-Both models are trained and evaluated on the **same train/test split**, and then I compare their performance, especially on **toxic recall**.
+Both models are trained and evaluated on the **same train/test split**, and then I compare their performance especially on **toxic recall**.

 ---